Joanna-Khek/message-mind/README.md

 I tried apps like GoodLinks, which let you organize and tag articles manually — but this added friction.
 I wanted a workflow that felt natural and invisible.

-That’s why I built MessageMind.
+That's why I built MessageMind.

 # How It Works